Tommy Morrison: Personal life

-At one point in 1996, Morrison was married to two women at the same time: Dawn Freeman and Dawn Gilbert.
-Morrison had two children by age 19.
+At one point in 1996, Morrison was married to two women at the same time: Dawn Freeman and mistakingly to Dawn Gilbert.
+He married Dawn Gilbert on the streets of Tijuana, Mexico in a drunken street ceremony, which was immediately annuled when a wedding certificate arrived in the mail.
+Morrison had two children by age 21.
 Tommy and Trisha Morrison were engaged in 2009 and married in 2011.
-Morrison is the father of professional boxer Kenzie Morrison.